 See above with the “Similarities to Glassdoor” commentary.
 Basically, because this data is crowd sourced and anonymous, it’s potentially error prone and biased.
 That means there is a lot of nuance here that is left out around the details of various plans and why they were offered.

 Of course, the more people who fill out the survey, the more the integrity of the data will grow.
-We’ll plan to update this post in a few months once we get more data.
+We’ll plan to continuously update this data over time.

 Our hope is that this growing list of other practitioners’ quotes is a resource that you can use to effectively capture value as you think about how to best build your brand online.

-While review sites are important to your employer brand, we also strongly encourage companies to take a look at their own careers page, social presence, and the content that they have a hand in creating.
-If you’d like to learn more about how to use NON-ANONMYOUS employee reviews to build your brand, we should talk about how NextWave Hire can help.
+While review sites are important to your employer brand, we also strongly encourage companies to take a look at their own careers page, and talent pipelines as a means to build their employer brands that they can control.

 We’ll continuously update this data set, and will be looking for drill down into the pricing behind the ancillary services beyond the branded careers page.
 Please share this article with others as the only way we can do this is through more people filling out the survey!

 If you want to stay up to date on the latest data we unearth, sign up for our blog here.

 - Discriminating Against Candidates Via Zipcodes - May 22, 2019

 - HR vs Marketing: How Often Do We Update Our Website - April 2, 2019

 - Decreasing Candidate Dropoff by 94% - March 27, 2019